alexmaropakis/alexmaropakis/README.md

 * [SAAPedia](https://github.com/alexmaropakis/SAAPedia) - a database of all substituted amino acid peptide sequences identified in Tsour et al., Nature 2026 as well as my own research.
 Easy, local UI to examine SAAPs, their associated tissues/datasets, and export them as UniProt-style FASTAs with the option to append to a reference proteome and compute reverse decoys.

 ### Behavioral Data Analysis Pipelines
-* [PraxisDAP](https://github.com/alexmaropakis/PraxisDAP) (WIP) - a data analysis pipeline for data produced from optogenetic behavioral experiments.
+* [DopaDAP](https://github.com/alexmaropakis/PraxisDAP) (WIP) - a data analysis pipeline for data produced from optogenetic behavioral experiments {lever pressing, licking}.

 ### Other
 * [ObscuraApp](https://github.com/alexmaropakis/ObscurApp) - an unofficial app for storing character and circle sheets for the tabletop roleplaying game Candela Obscura, developed by [Critical Role](https://critrole.com/shows/candela-obscura/)'s publishing company Darrington Press.